Certora/Documentation/docs/user-guide/multicontract/index.md

 To demonstrate these concepts, we work with a simplified liquidity pool called `Pool`.
 You can download the solidity files and specifications for this example [here][example-repo].
-The [completed specification][pool-spec]. is in `certora/specs/pool.spec` and the
-[final run script][pool-script] is in `certora/scripts/verifyPool.spec`.
+The [completed specification][pool-spec]. is in `certora/specs/pool.spec` (although this guide only discusses the `integrityOfDeposit` and `flashLoanIncreasesBalance` properties) and the [final run script][pool-script] is in `certora/scripts/verifyPool.spec`.

 The liquidity pool allows users to deposit and withdraw a single fixed type of